wxxoxo/loggerXio/README.md

 - If you disable `level_info=True`, normal logging levels won't be used — only `print()` messages will be captured.
 - Works in **private chats**, **groups**, **channels**.
 - Uses threads to avoid blocking your main program.
+- always when script start, first log will take few seconds for send log.
 ---

 ## ✨ Credits & Rights